teamplanes/React-to-the-future/README.md

 ## Getting Started

-Before you start digging into the APIs we recommend downloading [Insomnia](https://insomnia.rest/download) (or an alternative such as [Postman](https://www.postman.com/) or [Hoppscotch](https://hoppscotch.io/)), this will allow you to easily send and receive data from the API’s and make it easy to inspect the data.
+Before you start digging into the APIs we recommend downloading [Postman](https://www.postman.com/), this will allow you to easily send and receive data from the API’s and make it easy to inspect the data.
+Check in the Notion Brief for the Postman Collection download.

 You can find more infomation about the API's and all the documentation [here.](https://www.notion.so/planesstudio/6fda8698d27648229741d3be013c7fe5?v=89f5d252a9e8417f930a162ad2a781f8)